bazalya/dh-staff-ae/README.md

 - query_2_and_3.sql has the queries requested.
 The wording in request for query 3 was a bit confusing.
 If the query provided in this file doesn't answer the request, then it could be answered directly from querying the model in query_1/session_summary.sql

+- The bonus task is answered in Bonus.pdf

 - **At the top of each file there's a couple of notes about the model.**

 - Since dbt usage is assumed: